Higher Education Opportunity Act (Public Law 110-315) (HEOA) Compliance

 The University General Rules discuss copyright issues, but they are mostly concerned with ownership of works created by faculty or students.
 However, the General Rules do state that units engaging in activities that include copyright protected materials are responsible for complying with all applicable laws and regulations.

-In the beginning, the Taskforce will primarily gauge the effectiveness of the copyright education efforts on campus by examining the number of repeat offenders.
+In the beginning, the Taskforce will primarily gauge the effectiveness of the copyright education and deterrence efforts on campus by examining the number of repeat offenders.
 Over time, as resources allow, student surveys and other evidence may be taken into account to determine effectiveness.